Virajj28/Javascript-Core/01-JS_Lang/01-JSFundmtl.md

   ### String

-  In JS, there are 3 types of quotes.
+  In JS, there are 3 types of quotes=>
   1.Double quotes: "Hello".
   2.Single quotes: 'Hello'.
   3.Backticks: `Hello`.